top of page

 Whakaūngia te mana motuhake hei oranga mō te whānau

 The theme of this conference derives from the above whakatauāki that has emerged from the Gen K project.
-The conference theme ‘Whakarauoratia te Ūkaipō: Our be-loved places of belonging’ captures the desires voiced by rangatahi through the research to strengthen connections and develop connections to kāinga as nurturing places of belonging.
+The conference theme ‘Whakarauoratia te Ūkaipō: Our be-loved places of belonging’ captures the desires voiced by rangatahi through the research to strengthen and develop connections to kāinga as nurturing places of belonging.

-Across more than 200 interviews and 1000 online surveys completed by rangatahi Māori, the ways in which they want to articulate this yearning for ‘home’ was multi-faceted, diverse and insightful.
-The focus on ūkaipō went hand in hand with an emphasis on the agency of rangatahi and their whānau to make change and more fully exercise mana motuhake.
+More than 100 rangatahi interviewed and 1000 online surveys were completed by rangatahi Māori.
+Their expressions of yearning for ‘home’ were multi-faceted, diverse and insightful.
+Central to this was the concept of ūkaipō, alongside a strong emphasis on the agency of rangatahi and their whānau to make change to fully exercise their mana motuhake.

 ministry-of-business-innovation-and-employment-logo-png_seeklogo-503939.png